opnfv/functest/docs/userguide/index.rst

 The test cases may be described as follow:

  * onosfunctest: The mainly executable file contains the initialization of the docker environment and functions called by FUNCvirNetNB and FUNCvirNetNBL3

  * FUNCvirNetNB

-   * Create Network :: Post Network data and check it in ONOS
+   * Create Network: Post Network data and check it in ONOS
-   * Update Network :: Update the Network and compare it in ONOS
+   * Update Network: Update the Network and compare it in ONOS
-   * Delete Network :: Delete the Network and check if it's NULL in ONOS or not
+   * Delete Network: Delete the Network and check if it's NULL in ONOS or not
-   * Create Subnet :: Post Subnet data and check it in ONOS
+   * Create Subnet: Post Subnet data and check it in ONOS
-   * Update Subnet :: Update the Subnet and compare it in ONOS
+   * Update Subnet: Update the Subnet and compare it in ONOS
-   * Delete Subnet :: Delete the Subnet and check if it's NULL in ONOS or not
+   * Delete Subnet: Delete the Subnet and check if it's NULL in ONOS or not
-   * Create Port :: Post Port data and check it in ONOS
+   * Create Port: Post Port data and check it in ONOS
-   * Update Port :: Update the Port and compare it in ONOS
+   * Update Port: Update the Port and compare it in ONOS
-   * Delete Port :: Delete the Port and check if it's NULL in ONOS or not
+   * Delete Port: Delete the Port and check if it's NULL in ONOS or not

  * FUNCvirNetNBL3

-   * Create Router :: Post dataes for create Router and check it in ONOS
+   * Create Router: Post dataes for create Router and check it in ONOS
-   * Update Router :: Update the Router and compare it in ONOS
+   * Update Router: Update the Router and compare it in ONOS
-   * Delete Router :: Delete the Router dataes and check it in ONOS
+   * Delete Router: Delete the Router dataes and check it in ONOS
-   * Create RouterInterface :: Post RouterInterface data to an exist Router and check it in ONOS
+   * Create RouterInterface: Post RouterInterface data to an exist Router and check it in ONOS
-   * Delete RouterInterface :: Delete the RouterInterface and check the Router
+   * Delete RouterInterface: Delete the RouterInterface and check the Router
-   * Create FloatingIp :: Post dataes for create FloatingIp and check it in ONOS
+   * Create FloatingIp: Post dataes for create FloatingIp and check it in ONOS
-   * Update FloatingIp :: Update the FloatingIp and compare it in ONOS
+   * Update FloatingIp: Update the FloatingIp and compare it in ONOS
-   * Delete FloatingIp :: Delete the FloatingIp and check if it's NULL in ONOS or not
+   * Delete FloatingIp: Delete the FloatingIp and check if it's NULL in ONOS  or not
-   * Create External Gateway :: Post dataes for create External Gateway to an exit Router and check it
+   * Create External Gateway: Post dataes for create External Gateway to an exit Router and check it
-   * Update External Gateway :: Update the External Gateway and compare it
+   * Update External Gateway: Update the External Gateway and compare it
-   * Delete External Gateway :: Delete the External Gateway and check if it's NULL in ONOS or not
+   * Delete External Gateway: Delete the External Gateway and check if it's NULL in ONOS or not

 OpenContrail